 At the age of 18 I began my teaching career.
 My first class consisted of 15 children with intellectual problems.
 All of these students had reading difficulties.
 It was hard to find reading material that they could read but almost impossible to find anything that they wanted to read.
 This started me on a long journey.

-Kyle: Was there any specific motivation for you starting to write?
-Paul: Twenty years after leaving teachers’ college I was a lecturer in reading education and was training student teachers myself.
+P: Twenty years after leaving teachers’ college I was a lecturer in reading education and was training student teachers myself.
 The same problem still existed – finding easy-to-read stories that were appealing to reluctant readers.
 So-called remedial readers which strongly controlled the text and difficulty levels were boring.
 I witnessed a child who was reading one of these little books throw it across the room.
 He shouted, ‘I’m sick of these piddly little stories.’
 I picked it up and thought, ‘I could write a better yarn than that.’
 It was a defining moment in my life.
 I decided to give it a go.

 I witnessed a child who was reading one of these little books throw it across the room.
 He shouted, ‘I’m sick of these piddly little stories.’